 Sharing an account with a client****

-*The same rule we discussed with agents (above) applies here.
-An investment adviser or IAR may borrow money from a client in the business of lending money.
+*The same rule discussed for agents (above) applies here.
+An investment adviser or IAR may borrow money from a client who is in the business of lending money.
 Otherwise, borrowing from or lending to clients is unethical and prohibited.

-**The most common version of professional misrepresentation relates to registration designations.
-For example, an IAR may not imply their registration means they’re successful or are adequately qualified to handle any client account.
-Registration simply means a person may legally operate in a state, and has no bearing on their qualifications or abilities.
+**A common form of professional misrepresentation involves registration.
+For example, an IAR may not imply that being registered means they’re successful or qualified to handle any client account.
+Registration only means the person may legally operate in a state; it does not indicate qualifications or ability.

-***When a third-party analysis or report is furnished to a client, the investment adviser or IAR must disclose it was the creation of the third party.
-Otherwise, the client may assume it was the creation of the adviser, which would be misleading.
+***If a third-party analysis or report is provided to a client, the investment adviser or IAR must disclose that it was created by a third party.
+Without that disclosure, the client may incorrectly assume the adviser created it, which is misleading.

-****While it’s possible an agent shares an account with a customer (if written approval from the broker-dealer and written agreement with the customer exists), IARs may never share accounts with clients.
-No matter the situation, it is considered unethical.
+****Agents may be able to share an account with a customer if there is written approval from the broker-dealer and a written agreement with the customer.
+IARs may never share accounts with clients under any circumstances; doing so is unethical.

 Sign up for free to take 20 quiz questions on this topic